joelhans/netdata/docs/quickstart/single-node.md

 recommended methods.
 These security best practices ensure no untrusted parties gain access to your dashboard or its metrics.

-## Collect metrics from your system and applications
+## Collect metrics from your system, containers, and services

 Netdata has [300+ pre-installed collectors](/collectors/COLLECTORS.md) that gather thousands of metrics with zero configuration.
 Collectors search your node in default locations and ports to find running applications and gather as